 That said, there are a variety of small (and not so small) commercially available devices that do a great job of testing loudspeaker polarity (among other things).
 Many use a very fast “click” input to the signal path and then measure the results from the loudspeakers.

 There is, however, a very workable “poor-man’s” solution.
 Disconnect the loudspeaker cables from the amplifier (if connected) and connect a small battery to the end of the cables.
 The DC voltage from the battery will cause the woofers to jump forward or backwards, depending upon the polarity of the battery with respect to the cables and loudspeakers.

 The DC voltage is handy because once the speaker moves it will stay in that fixed position until the voltage is removed.
 This is usually best done with the help of an assistant who can apply and remove the battery voltage while you watch the direction of cone movement.
 For a video example, check out this tutorial by Dave Rat.

 Basically you just have to get everything wired so that all the drivers move in the same direction, then decide which is positive and connect them that way to the power amp(s).

-A 9-volt battery usually works best for this (it causes the most cone movement), but don’t leave it connected to small drivers for a long time.
-A little 9-volt battery can produce a surprising amount of current into a near dead short (which is how it sees the speaker).
+A 9-volt battery usually works best for this (it causes the most cone movement), but don’t leave it connected to small drivers for very long.
+A little 9-volt battery can produce a surprising amount of current into a near dead short (which is how it sees the loudspeaker).

 The battery trick, as handy as it is, is not effective for horns and other high frequency drivers because it’s almost impossible to see the driver movement (we don’t recommend 9 volts of DC be applied to them either).

-In situations where the high frequency driver is part of a cabinet with other drivers this is not a problem.
+In situations where the high-frequency driver is part of a cabinet with other drivers, this is not a problem.
 If the woofers are in polarity then you can assume the horn is too.
-If you have a system where the high frequency driver is a completely separate component you now have to fall back on plan B.
+If you have a loudspeaker where the high-frequency driver is a completely separate component, you now have to fall back on plan B.